ryantd42/NY-Legislative-Git/2023/S4270A-2023/bill.md

   (3) APPLICATION OF CREDIT.
-SUCH CREDIT SHALL BE  CALCULATED  BASED  ON THE  ECONOMIC  VALUE OF CARBON FARMING AS DETERMINED BY THE COMMISSIONER OF ENVIRONMENTAL CONSERVATION, IN CONSULTATION WITH THE COMMISSIONER  OF AGRICULTURE  AND MARKETS PURSUANT TO PARAGRAPH CCC OF SUBDIVISION TWO OF SECTION 3-0301 OF THE ENVIRONMENTAL CONSERVATION LAW.
+SUCH CREDIT SHALL BE  CALCULATED  BASED  ON THE  ECONOMIC  VALUE OF CARBON FARMING AS DETERMINED BY THE COMMISSIONER OF ENVIRONMENTAL CONSERVATION, IN CONSULTATION WITH THE COMMISSIONER  OF
+ S. 4270--A  3

+ AGRICULTURE  AND MARKETS PURSUANT TO PARAGRAPH CCC OF SUBDIVISION TWO OF SECTION 3-0301 OF THE ENVIRONMENTAL CONSERVATION LAW.
   (4)  CERTIFICATION  REQUIRED.
 THE  TAXPAYER  SHALL  ATTACH TO ITS TAX RETURN ITS FINAL CERTIFICATE OF ELIGIBILITY ISSUED BY  THE  COMMISSIONER OF  ENVIRONMENTAL  CONSERVATION PURSUANT TO SECTION 19-0309 OF THE ENVI- RONMENTAL CONSERVATION LAW.
 IN NO EVENT SHALL THE TAXPAYER BE ALLOWED  A CREDIT GREATER THAN THE AMOUNT OF THE CREDIT LISTED ON THE FINAL CERTIF- ICATE VERIFYING THE EMISSIONS REDUCTIONS TO BE CREDITED TO THE TAXPAYER.
   (5)  CARRYOVER  OF CREDIT.
-IF THE AMOUNT OF THE CREDIT  ALLOWABLE  UNDER THIS SUBSECTION FOR ANY TAXABLE YEAR SHALL EXCEED THE TAXPAYER'S TAX FOR
- S. 4270  3

- SUCH  YEAR, ANY AMOUNT OF CREDIT NOT DEDUCTIBLE IN SUCH TAXABLE YEAR MAY BE CARRIED OVER TO THE FOLLOWING THREE YEARS, AND MAY  BE  DEDUCTED  FOR THE TAXPAYER FOR SUCH YEAR.
+IF THE AMOUNT OF THE CREDIT ALLOWABLE UNDER THIS SUBSECTION SHALL EXCEED THE TAXPAYER'S TAX FOR SUCH  YEAR  AND  THE TAXPAYER'S  NEW YORK ADJUSTED GROSS INCOME FOR SUCH YEAR DOES NOT EXCEED SIXTY THOUSAND DOLLARS, THE EXCESS SHALL BE TREATED AS AN OVERPAYMENT OF TAX TO BE CREDITED OR REFUNDED IN  ACCORDANCE  WITH THE  PROVISIONS  OF SECTION  SIX  HUNDRED  EIGHTY-SIX  OF THIS ARTICLE, PROVIDED,  HOWEVER, THAT  NO INTEREST  SHALL  BE  PAID THEREON.
+IF THE TAXPAYER'S  NEW  YORK ADJUSTED  GROSS  INCOME FOR SUCH  YEAR  EXCEEDS  SIXTY THOUSAND DOLLARS, THE EXCESS CREDIT MAY BE CARRIED OVER TO THE FOLLOWING YEAR  OR  YEARS AND MAY BE DEDUCTED FROM THE TAXPAYER'S TAX FOR SUCH YEAR OR YEARS.
   § 6.
 Subdivision 2 of section 3-0301 of the environmental conservation
  law is amended by adding a new paragraph ccc to read as follows:
   CCC.
 COOPERATE  WITH  THE  DEPARTMENT  OF  AGRICULTURE AND MARKETS TO